NateEag/Actions/readme.rst

 about this possible action right now.
 There are two useful tests for this:

 1. Will it damage important mental state?
-2. Will it take longer to defer it than to do with it?
+2. Will it take longer to defer it than to do it?

 If it's not worth thinking about, either let it go, or put a note of less than twenty words in a reviewbox, so that you'll remember it once it is worth